20000 Varuna

 Varuna's light curve is compatible with the body being a Jacobi ellipsoid, suggesting that it has an elongated shape due to its rapid rotation.
 Varuna's surface is moderately red in color due to the presence of complex organic compounds on its surface.
 Water ice is also present on its surface, and is thought to have been exposed by past collisions which may have also caused Varuna's rapid rotation.
 Although no natural satellites have been found or directly imaged around Varuna, analysis of variations in its light curve in 2019 suggests the presence of a possible satellite orbiting closely around Varuna.
+Assumptions that the body is in hydrostatic equilibrium (and thus a dwarf planet) result in a calculated density too low for it to be a dwarf planet.

 History

 Discovery

 Varuna was discovered by American astronomer Robert McMillan using the Spacewatch 0.9-meter telescope during a routine survey on 28 November 2000.
 The Spacewatch survey was conducted by McMillan at the Kitt Peak National Observatory near Tucson, Arizona.
 At the time of discovery, Varuna was located at a moderately dense star field close to the northern galactic equator.
 Although Varuna was not detected by McMillan's real-time computer software, he was able to identify Varuna moving slowly among the background stars by manually comparing multiple scans of the same region using the blinking technique.
 After McMillan's observing shift, follow-up observations of Varuna were conducted by astronomer Jeffrey Larsen in order to confirm the object.
 By the end of Larsen's observing shift, both McMillan and Larsen had made a total of 12 observations that spanned three nights.